Young Pioneer Tours

 Just in case we had any ideas that social media hadn’t crossed every cultural and language barrier, he finished with “Hashtag Stalin Line”.

-After this delight, we had the first surprise of the tour.
+After this delightful introduction from Yuri, we had the first surprise of the tour.
 A chance to shoot real-life Kalishnakovs (AK 47’s).
 Complete with lack of safety equipment and rules, we were given free reign of these notorious guns, to shoot at ruined tanks and old military vehicles.

 Yuliya repeated the details of particular pieces of equipment, and stories about them, but just like “Hashtag Stalin Line” and “ТA TA TA TA TA TA”, some things just don’t need to be translated. “А теперь вы можете забраться на этот танк и сделать selfie,” to which we all had a giggle.
 “And now you can climb on this tank and take a selfie.”